WRITE A REVIEW

 More reviews by fabmac1

-First off, the shipping for these brushes were super fast!
+First off, the shipping for these brushes was super fast!
 I live in Canada, and my package arrived in just over a week (less than 10 days!)
 So i was really impressed with that.
 I bought the complete set since it worked out to be about $7/brush and you get a leather brush roll as well.
 Total after shipping and canadian converison was just under $100cdn.
 Not too bad for 14 brushes (2 of the brushes are dual ended) and a leather brush roll - which i love btw!!
 Second, I love the color combo (hot pink + black)!! <3 <3 <3As for the quality of these brushes, they are quite soft.
 There was 1 eye shadow brush that felt a bit cheap tho.
 I think it was the blending one.
 It was soft against my face, but when i touched it with my hands, it felt kinda cheap.
 The set includes a mix of natural hair and synthetic bristles.
 Unfortunately, when I did use these brushes to apply makeup, I did find that not all performed that well.
 I won't review every single brush in this set, just the ones I really liked/disliked.
 Yes, they are soft and dense but performance wasn't really up to par in my opinion.
 I really thought i would like the flat top buffer brush, but when i went to use it to buff in my powder foundation, i found that the bristles, while seemingly dense, were a bit too long so it didn't work quite as good.
 Also, it didn't do as great of a job as my usual coastalscents buffing brushes when used to contour.
 Also the huge powder brush, while soft, just flopped the product around my face and didn't really do much neither.
 I liked the HD brush but found it a bit small.
 Not a huge deal since end result was flawless with this brush.
 I LOVE the dual cover brush the most.
 It applies concealer and foundation flawlessly!
 I was very shocked since most paddle type brushes would leave streaks (even the MAC 190) but this one didn't!!
 Just flawless, poreless skin!
 Most of the eye brushes were good.
 As mentioned before, I didn't really like the shading brush since the bristles were a bit too long so eyeshadow application was really really sheer).
 I love the dual eye brush - the fluffy side blended product very well and the pencil brush end was great for use in the outer v and smudging.
 The dome brush (natural bristles) is pretty good too.
 It's dense enough and applies blush beautifully and due its shape, it's good for contouring as well.
-It's also very soft!Overall, I don't regret buying this set since it does help support a fellow youtube guru.
-However, I can't say that this brush set lives up to all the hype it has on youtube though.
-This set (like many) has hit and misses.
-I wouldn't repurchase again simply cuz there are brushes out there with the same level of quality but perform better and cost less.
+It's also very soft!Overall, I probably shouldn't have bought this entire "set".
+I should have started off with a few.
+I don't think this brush lives up to all the YT hype at all.
+This set has hit and misses and when I think about it, I find it rather pricey to be honest.
+I wouldn't repurchase as there are better brushes out there that cost less and perform much better IMO.

 2 out of 2 people found this review helpful.